SoFarSoGrant/Hashbot/README.md

 - **Customization**: Customize the URL in the `git clone` command with your actual GitHub repository URL.
 - **Additional Documentation**: If you have contributing guidelines or a license file, link them in the `README.md`.
 If not, you might want to create these files.
 - **Functionality Details**: Add or modify any specific instructions or features related to your version of HashBot.
-- **Markdown Formatting**: This is formatted in Markdown, which is standard for `README.md` files on GitHub.
-You can further enhance it with additional Markdown formatting as needed.

 This `README.md` provides a basic structure that you can expand upon based on the specifics of your project and its deployment.